tredly/tredly-api/README.md

 Checkout this repo and run `./install.sh` to install.

+Tredly API server will be listening port 65223 and will be accessible over HTTPS protocol.

+Installation script will create default administrative account "admin" with password "password".
+Please, do not forget to change it later.

 ## Usage

 Tredly API can be used alone or with tredly-cli 0.2.0 **<https://github.com/tredly/tredly-cli>** to provide remote access to Tredly Host.